michalcichon/tex-to-epub/README.md

 ### Result

-The script processes the `.tex` files, converts them to HTML using `pandoc`, and assembles them into an ePub file named `output.epub` with the specified cover.
+The script processes the `.tex` files, converts them to HTML using `pandoc`, and assembles them into an ePub file named `output.epub` with the specified cover and embedded images.

 ## Troubleshooting